 Some babies are not quite ready to drop the third nap at 6 months and may become overtired without it.
 However, letting them sleep for too long can have a flow on effect at bedtime.
 If the 3rd nap has become too tricky in the cot, try offering a quick power nap in either the pram, car seat or front pack.

 A 15 minute nap during a well timed car ride, or walk in the pram can give them the snatch of sleep they need to carry them through till bedtime.

 If They Are Ready

-Around 6 months your baby's awake time will naturally increase making it a good time to transition to two naps.
-That awake time should be around 2 hours 45mins to 3 hours.
-If you naturally increase their awake time to fall within this timeframe, there then won’t be enough time in the day for that third nap.
+Around 6 months (this can vary) your baby's awake windows will naturally increase making it a good time to transition to two naps.
+That awake time is typically around 2 hours 45mins to 3 hours.
+If you naturally increase their awake time to fall within this timeframe, there may not be enough time in the day for that third nap.

 So, babies that are between 6 and 7 months of age should be awake for around 2 hrs 45 mins before they go down for their first nap in the morning.
 Then, after they wake from their short morning nap should be awake for at least 3 hours before they go down for their next nap.

 What If They Are Sleepy In The Afternoon?

 If you have transitioned down to two naps and you find that your baby is still sleepy in the late afternoon, bring bedtime forward by half an hour for a short while to prevent them getting overtired at bedtime.